 This program provides in-depth instruction in the theories and principles of electricity and electrical construction.
 Strong math skills are a requirement.
 Principles of operation for electrical devices and equipment, and correct and safe operation of tools are covered.
 A typical job description for an electrician may include typically working 40 hours per week.
-However, some jobs may require working evenings or weekends and ladder work.
+However, some jobs may require working evenings or weekends.
 Electricians must be physically capable of climbing and working at heights and outside.
 Other physical work may be required.

 Students will study and learn to interpret and apply the requirements of the National Electrical Code.
 A solid background in the theory and technology of the electrical field will give the knowledge and ability to install, maintain, troubleshoot, and repair electrical circuits and equipment.
 The training gives students the flexibility to pursue different areas of employment as entry-level electricians.
-Most lab time is spent at actual work sites where students gain real-life work experience.
+Most of our lab experience mimics outside work-sites and allows students to have first-hand experience in a controlled environment.
 The Electrical Trades Program prepares students for employment as an apprentice electrician in the construction, mining, and industrial manufacturing sectors of the Trades and Construction Industry.